alttch/busrt/docs/rpc-protocol.rst

 A client can send and receive notifications, incoming calls and replies.

-The layer completely replaces one-to-one messaging, all notifications should be prefixed with 0x00 to tell the client that the frame is notification-only event.
+The layer completely replaces one-to-one messaging, all notifications must be prefixed with 0x00 to tell the client that the frame is notification-only event.

 RPC calls can be also used as notifications.
 If call ID is set to zero, no response is required from the other side.

-The RPC layer is similar to `JSON RPC 2.0 <https://www.jsonrpc.org`_, but optimized for the byte protocol.
+The RPC layer is similar to `JSON RPC 2.0 <https://www.jsonrpc.org>`_, but optimized for the byte protocol.

 Payload bytes